Starting Holiday Traditions

 Holiday Shows and Events: There are always so many shows, events, festivals, etc. that feature different aspects of the holiday season.
 Whether it is a special Christmas light show, a parade or simply a holiday Museum exhibit, the trick is to find your favorite ones to go to as a family and attend them every year.
 For the last three years in Cincinnati we have found our favorites include: PNC Festival of Lights at the zoo, Holiday Junction at our museum, and Cincinnati Holiday Pops at the Cincinnati Music Hall.

 Gift Guidelines: As a child my mother didn’t have much money to spend on gifts for my two siblings and me.
 This was never an issue for me as a child.
-I think that is because my Mom was all about sharing the spirit of Christmas every year.
+I think that's because my Mom was all about sharing the spirit of Christmas every year.
 I hope to share the same holiday spirit with my kiddos by maintaining a gifting guideline each year.
-The 4 Gift Christmas Rule: Something they Want, Something they Need, Something they Wear and Something They Read.
+The 4 Gift Christmas Rule: Something they Want, Something they Need, Something they Wear, and Something They Read.

 Here is a great list of Needs for Baby this holiday season: